City & County to Spray for Mosquitoes

-Adult mosquito control has been going on for several weeks in Loveland, Timnath, Windsor, Johnston and most recently Berthoud, as well as in certain subdivisions within Fort Collins that are sprayed by homeowners associations.
+Adult mosquito control has been going on for several weeks in Loveland, Timnath, Windsor, Johnstown and Berthoud, as well as in certain subdivisions within Fort Collins that are sprayed by homeowners associations.

 West Nile virus can be prevented.
 In addition to community control efforts, such as larviciding, reducing water where mosquitoes can breed, and spraying for adult mosquitoes, individuals should remember to use the 4 D's to help prevent West Nile virus disease: